jq153387/avancevl.github.io/engineering/engineering.md

 1. Simplicity--the art of maximizing the amount of work not done--is essential.
 1. The best architectures, requirements, and designs emerge from self-organizing teams.
 1. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

-# Produciton & Site Reliability

-* Production monitoring and troubleshooting is the responsibility of DevOps / SRE.
-* DevOps is responsible for escalating issues and bugs to the relevant engineer.